lindell/multi-gitter/docs/README.template.md

 ## Config file

-All configuration in multi-gitter can be done through command line flags or configuration files or a mix of both.
+All configuration in multi-gitter can be done through command line flags, configuration files or a mix of both.
 If you want to use a configuration file, simply use the `--config=./path/to/config.yaml`.
+Multi-gitter will also read from the file `~/.multi-gitter/config` and take and configuration from there.
+The priority of configs are first flags, then defined config file and lastly the static config file.

 <details>
   <summary>Example run config</summary>